My Trip to Mexico

 My Trip to Mexico – The Packing

 I traveled for a month with only carry-on luggage, and you can too.
-I packed three pairs of pants, one skirt, eight tops, sweat pants, socks, a bathing suit, and underwear.
+My duffel bag was packed with three pairs of pants, one skirt, eight tops, sweat pants, socks, a bathing suit, and underwear.
 I had two pairs of shoes – Puma tennis shoes and a pair of Skechers flats.
 I ended up wearing the tennis shoes every day and they held up remarkably well.
 Yes, you should plan to do laundry.

 The biggest packing challenge I suffered was being limited to travel-sized toiletries.
 Plan to simply buy what you need while on the road.
 Yes, Mexico has everything you need.
 They even have Walmart.
 With the exception of very light shades of foundation and the supposed expense of suntan lotion (I never bought any on the road, so I never saw the price), Mexico will have everything you need in tiny sizes.
 Pro tip: Waldo’s is the equivalent of the Dollar Tree in Mexico.
 I found just about everything I needed there except a small size of hair conditioner.